manuleo/mADAm-2019/docs/_posts/2019-12-01-The-situation-so-far.markdown

     <div class="col-sm-12 col-md-2"></div>
     <div class="col-sm-12 col-md-8">
         <h2>How much does each continent have?</h2>
         Africa and Europe’s historical food situation was thoroughly analyzed.
-Based on past values, data was predicted and analyzed for the upcoming year 2020 in order to be as close to reality as possible.
+Based on past values, data was predicted and analyzed for the upcoming year <b> 2020 </b> in order to be as close to reality as possible.
 As a starting point, looking at the total food being supplied every year to each country already enables a solid overview about the dynamics.
 The following maps show the food that was supplied by each continent for every year since 1960.
         <!--I think needs some more text; map text balance a bit off-->
     </div>
     <div class="col-sm-12 col-md-2"></div>